marcoklein/kleinprojects-website/src/posts/2023-07-24-thoughts-on-blogging.md

 ## Draft to Release

 I might start writing something without finishing it.
 Shall I still publish?

 - I should, because it might be motivating to publish stuff.
 - I should, because it is hard to know when an article is truly finished for it's "release".
 - I should not, because I would publish scattered information.
 - I should not, because it might also indicated that the article is not of a high priority.

+## Find a group or community to share thoughts with

+- Could be at work or dedicated meetups.

+- Good, because you can go into discussions and get feedback.
+- Good, because you can validate ideas.
+- Bad, because it is more time effort than just posting it (Really?
+A post might also take a long time.)

+- In general, I see it as crucial step towards effective knowledge sharing.

+## Find conferences to speak at

+- Good, because you get a wide reach.
+- Good, because talking and presenting is fun.
+- Bad, because it might be hard to find a conference that is a good fit.
+- Bad, because it needs the most effort.